 And that area around my coffee grinder?
 That thing is messy and throws fine coffee grinds into cracks, crevices, and drawer guides.
 VaccuFlex to the rescue for that and for reaching under the refrigerator, too.

 To me, car vacs can be troublesome.
 They’re either too wimpy and powerless or the cord is too short; or if cordless, lacking in runtime.
 Using a full-power vacuum cleaner with VaccuFlex is the way to detail the inside of a car.

 See that tiny hose?
 That can get into the tightest spots to super-suction out all of the stuff that accumulates in car seats, floors, door compartments, center console, and dashboard.
 This is the way to vacuum tight spaces!

 Door and window tracks

 What is it about door and window tracks that they simply refuse to get clean?
-It’s the corners and that area right next to the track that seem absolutely impossible!
-The solution is to make sure those areas are perfectly dry, then put VaccuFlex on the job.
-I’ve discovered it’s a lot easier if I loosen the dirt and debris with a good brush first.
+It’s the corners and that area right next to the tracks that can be absolutely impossible to keep clean!

 Warning: You must attach VaccuFlex to a wet-dry vacuum to perform this household rescue.
 Shark vacuums are NOT wet-dry!
 This Vacmaster is an excellent wet-dry vacuum, which would work well for this.

 If you have a hopelessly clogged sink, it’s possible that you can quickly clear that clog with VaccuFlex attached to a wet-dry vacuum.
-Video demonstration here.
+Video demonstration.